 Little League Elbow

 Little League elbow is a medial apophysitis of the skeletally immature throwing athlete.
-The repetitive valgus stress of overhead pitching applies tensile load across the medial growth plate (apophysis), causing pain, swelling, and — if ignored — potential avulsion fracture.
+The repetitive valgus stress of overhead pitching applies tensile load across the medial growth plate (apophysis), causing pain, swelling, and, if ignored, potential avulsion fracture.
 Early recognition and appropriate rest are essential to protect the developing elbow.

 Ready to get started?